larzingco/FINAL-PROJECT-IN-ACP/README.md

 **Result Screen:**
    - View your results, including BMR, TDEE, daily and weekly calorie intake, and macronutrient breakdown.
-   - Click "See Workout Schedule" to view your personalized workout plan.
+   - "See Workout Schedule" Navigates to a personalized workout plan screen.
+   - "Update Info" Allows users to modify age, weight, and height without resetting other inputs.
+Name and gender fields are disabled to avoid major data changes while allowing precise updates for TDEE recalculation.
+   - "Reset" Clears all user inputs and resets the application to the Main Screen for new entries.

 **Workout Schedule Screen:**
    - Click on the buttons for each day (e.g., Monday, Tuesday) to view the workout plan for that day.